emmebravo/mergevideo/README.md

     - Opening `http://localhost:<port>/video/{id}` in a web browser should load the video.
 - [ ] Add at least one automated test.
 - [ ] Add instructions on how to run the API locally.
-- [ ] Provide an explantion for what you would do to make the site production ready.
+- [ ] Provide an explanation for what you would do to make the site production ready.

 #### Sample Requests/Responses